 The Speed Results: Post-migration to Kinsta

-As you can see, the hosting company you choose will make a huge difference in how fast your website loads.
+As you can see, the website hosting company you choose will make a huge difference in how fast your website loads.
 This affects your user experience, which affects your SEO which then affects the profit your website generates for you.